CorvaeOboro/ultima_online_razor_enhanced_python_scripts/README.md

 - [DEV_item_inspector.py](scripts/DEV_item_inspector.py) – Backpack items and equipment info to JSON
 - [DEV_item_to_list.py](scripts/DEV_item_to_list.py) –  Inspected item exported to categorized JSON
 - [DEV_font_color_gump.py](scripts/DEV_font_color_gump.py) – UO font hue hex codes in a custom Gump

+# INSTALL
+- [download](https://github.com/CorvaeOboro/ultima_online_razor_enhanced_python_scripts/archive/refs/heads/main.zip) the python scripts and extract the zip into a location of your choice , it will include python .py files in a scripts folder .
+- in game with [RazorEnhanced](https://github.com/razorenhanced/razorenhanced) click on the Scripting tab and ADD the .py files of the scripts you would like to use .
+- once added the scripts will be listed in the Scripting tab , clicking on the script and set the settings like ( AutoStart on Login ) for UI scripts , and may set hotkeys for them in the Hotkeys tab under Scripts .

 # TROUBLESHOOTING
 - "import" errors = download [python](https://www.python.org/downloads/) and copy the Lib folder contents into Lib folder in RazorEnhanced